magento/merchdocs/src/cms/page-add.md

 1. Complete the content, and format the text as needed.

    For more information, see [Workspace]({% link cms/page-builder-workspace.md %}).
-If PageBuilder is not enabled, the editor opens in WYSIWYG mode with the toolbar at the top.
+If _Page Builder_ is not enabled, the editor opens in WYSIWYG mode with the toolbar at the top.

 ## Step 3: Complete the SEO information